We recently received an email from a reader challenging us to write something positive about the Iraq elections:

-Let’s face it, liberal, conservative or libertarian: you have to be happy that Iraq is holding some legitimate elections to elect their own representative government.
-I’m absolutely jubilant that violence is finally subsiding enough that millions of Iraqis were able to vote without fear of retribution on their choice of candidates out of about 5 major parties.
+Let’s face it, liberal, conservative or libertarian: you have to be happy that 5 major parties.to elect their own representative government.
+I’m absolutely jubilant that violence is finally subsiding enough that millions of Iraqis were able to vote without fear of retribution on their choice of candidates out of about

 Why am I so overjoyed?